SirIle/tad2017/aws-create-user.md

 ![Add user group](https://github.com/SirIle/tad2017/blob/master/images/aws-add-group.png)

-* Click Download .csv to download secrect access id and key
+* Click Download .csv to download secrect access id and key (NOTE!
+This is the only time you're able to download or note down the access secret, otherwise you'll have to create a new one, if you forget it!)

 ![Download csv](https://github.com/SirIle/tad2017/blob/master/images/aws-download-key-csv.png)